ysgurjar/ci-pp1-magic-masala/README.md

 ### User Stories

-#### First-time User
+#### A.First-time User
-- As a first time user, I want to know the cuisine and theme of restaurant
+1. As a first time user, I want to know the cuisine and theme of restaurant
-- As a first time user, I want to know if it is dine in or take away or both
+2. As a first time user, I want to know if it is dine in or take away or both
-- As a first time user, I want to know the reviews from others
+3. As a first time user, I want to know the reviews from others
-- As a first time user, I want to know the credibility of the restaurant and if it is famous
+4. As a first time user, I want to know the credibility of the restaurant and if it is famous
+5. As a first time user, I want to know where is it located

-#### Returning User
+#### B. Returning User
-- As a returning user, I want to see the regular menu
+1. As a returning user, I want to see the regular menu
-- As a returnign user, I want to see what's coming soon
+2. As a returnign user, I want to see what's coming soon
-- As a returning user, I want to be able to give feedback or reach out for organising a small event.
+3. As a returning user, I want to be able to give feedback or reach out for organising a small event.

-#### Site Owner
+#### C .Site Owner
-- As the site owner, I want customers to know the type of food being served
+1. As the site owner, I want customers to know the type of food being served
-- As the site owner, I want to publish recent awards won by restaurant
+2. As the site owner, I want to publish recent awards won by restaurant
-- As the site owner, I want to show that we are always introducing new food to keep things interesting
+3. As the site owner, I want to show that we are always introducing new food to keep things interesting

 ## Design